toacy/kipbok/index.md

 TODO: Definition;

+Knowledge-intensive Processes are everywhere but sometimes they are recognized as simple prescriptive processes.
+By prescriptive processes we mean processes that can be executed as is, such as in a car assembly line where parts are fed in one end of the line and cars are deterministically assembled (sometimes with the help of individuals).
+However modern processes typically support individuals in achieving their goals and typically deviate from the original model to accommodate specific and unplanned needs.
+In order to better expose the KIP phenomenon this section brings several motivating examples to expose how process are in fact complex and non-deterministic.

 TODO: Synonyms (Knowledge-intensive Business Processes (KIBP), Intentional Processes, Goal-Oriented Processes, Knowledge-Driven Processes, Decision Intensive Processes, Hybrid Processes and Flexible Processes).

 TODO: KIP characteristics;